hernanchavezthielemann/GRO2LAM/README.md

 ## Licence
    [MIT](./LICENSE)
    Copyright 2018 Hernan Chavez Thielemann, Annalisa Cardellini, Matteo Fasano, Gianmarco Ciorra, Luca Bergamasco, Matteo Alberghini, Eliodoro Chiavazzo, Pietro Asinari

-   This file is part of GROTOLAM.
-   This work is also licensed under the Creative Commons Attribution 4.0 International License.
-   To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Citation
    The publication associated with this code is found here: